zooba/zooba.github.io/_posts/2012-10-20-async-api-for-python.md

 ---
-layout: page
+layout: post
-title:
+title: Async API for Python
 slug: async-api-for-python
+categories: Python
+tags:
+- ideas
+- async
+- python
-redirect_from: /blog/async-api-for-python
+redirect_from: /async-api-for-python
 ---

 So over on the [python-ideas](https://mail.python.org/mailman/listinfo/python-ideas) mailing list for the last couple of weeks, a discussion has been raging about adding a standard asynchronous API to Python.
 Quite coincidentally, we spent a couple of weeks at work looking into exactly this, so we were keen to join the discussion.